About the

 The Hub will provide a platform for relevant research, convening and communication on all matters related to sustainability-linked sovereign debt.

-The Sustainability-linked Sovereign Debt Hub is hosted by NatureFinance and benefits from the broader portfolio of NatureFinance's work and the extensive knowledge of its partners and networks.
+The Sustainable Sovereign Debt Hub is hosted by NatureFinance and benefits from the broader portfolio of NatureFinance's work and the extensive knowledge of its partners and networks.

-The Sustainability-linked Sovereign Debt Hub is supported by the MAVA Foundation.
+The Sustainable Sovereign Debt Hub is supported by the MAVA Foundation.

-The Sustainability-linked Sovereign Debt Hub is supported by the Children’s Investment Fund Foundation
+The Sustainable Sovereign Debt Hub is supported by the Children’s Investment Fund Foundation

-The Sustainability-linked Sovereign Debt Hub is supported by the State Secretariat for Economic Affairs (SECO).
+The Sustainable Sovereign Debt Hub is supported by the State Secretariat for Economic Affairs (SECO).